curl/curl/docs/libcurl/curl_multi_perform.md

 # NAME

-curl_multi_perform - reads/writes available data from easy handles
+curl_multi_perform - run all transfers until it would block

 # SYNOPSIS